One question Multiple AI arguments One clear verdict

 Product

-“Is this UX change worth the engineering cost?”
+“Is this UX change worth the team effort?”

 → Product · UX tradeoffs